165 Email Opening Lines That Actually Get Replies (With Examples)

 3. What should the first line of an email be?

-The first line should be your strongest hook.
-It sets the tone for the email and convinces the recipient to invest their time in reading further.
+The first line should be your strongest hook that sets the tone and convinces the recipient to invest time reading further.
+It should capture attention, establish relevance, and create interest immediately.
+This line determines whether your email gets read or deleted.

 4. How do I politely open an email?